Motorbreath (Metallica, Summer 1991)

-Considering there were no digital cameras in 1991, you’re lucky to see THE actual Camaro.
+Digital cameras were rare in 1992, you’re lucky to see THE actual Camaro.

 Your car is a a 1979 Camaro.
 Don’t laugh it’s paid for!
 You work full time and you have just graduated from high school in your beloved City of Renton and you talk a grand total of one friend into rolling the dice and cruising on down to Tower Records at the mall.

 You roll in around 7PM and you claim the 3rd spot in line!
 SCORE!
 The line quickly fills and before an hour is up there are 20 people in line and the tickets to do not go on sale until 8AM tomorrow morning.
 Some people have tents.
 It occurs to your inexperienced ass that you came slightly underprepared.
 One thing working for you is that you have committed to spending the night outdoors during one of Seattle’s 3 weeks of summer so if you are going to die, it will not be from exposure.
 Unless exposure to the wrong Metallica fanatic happens but that hasn’t crossed your mind either.

 My buddy, let’s call him “John” because it is his real name, isn’t a huge fan of live shows but he has become a Metallica fan and somehow I charmed him into the understanding that we may never have a chance to see Metallica live again!
 This is true of any band that you love but I truly didn’t think this would be the last chance but I didn’t relish the idea of potentially having to fight for my place in line with who knows how many other goddamned rockers.